 The appropriate amount of liability coverage to get is a personal decision, but the more often you engage in high-liability activities, such as having large parties, and the more at-risk assets you have, the more liability coverage you should buy.

-If your townhouse is part of a condo association, you'll need to make a few extra special considerations before you sign up for insurance.
+If your town house is part of a condo association, you'll need to make a few special considerations before you sign up for insurance.
 You need to know exactly which parts of your building or property are owned by you and which are owned by the condo association.
 And the amount of coverage you need should reflect the total value of the property you own.

 One type of insurance worth special consideration for condo owners is coverage for assessments.
 If there's damage to your condo's common property that exceeds the limits of your association's shared coverage, the extra expense is split evenly among all residents — this is called an assessment.
-Loss assessments coverage pays for your share of those extra costs.
-Loss assessments coverage is a particularly good idea if your condo has a lot of common areas that are susceptible to damage, or you believe that the limits of your condo association's shared policy are too low.
+Loss assessment coverage pays for your share of those extra costs.
+Loss assessment coverage is a particularly good idea if your condo has a lot of common areas that are susceptible to damage or if you believe that the limits of your condo association's shared policy are too low.